roadiz/docs/intro/manual_config.rst

     ./bin/roadiz install --help

-As you already saw in :ref:`upgrading` section, CLI tools are useful to handle database upgrades and to regenerate nodes-sources entities classes.
+CLI tools are useful to handle database upgrades and to regenerate nodes-sources entities classes.
 But you also can switch *development mode* too:

 .. code-block:: console